aiven/devportal/docs/tutorials/kafka-migration.rst

 .. image:: /images/tutorials/kafka-migration/replication-flow-enabled.png
     :alt: Aiven Console, MirrorMaker 2 replication flow enabled

 And, browsing the target ``demo-kafka`` service, you should see the topics being replicated.
-The following image shows the replication (using the ``DefaultReplicationPolicy``) of the ``kafka-source.customer.clicks`` and ``kafka-source.customer.purchased`` topics together with MirrorMakers 2 internal topics
+The following image shows the replication (using the ``DefaultReplicationPolicy``) of the ``kafka-source.customer.clicks`` and ``kafka-source.customer.purchases`` topics together with MirrorMakers 2 internal topics

 .. image:: /images/tutorials/kafka-migration/replicated-topics.png
-    :alt: Aiven Console, target Aiven for Apache Kafka with the replicated ``kafka-source.customer.clicks`` and ``kafka-source.customer.purchased`` topics
+    :alt: Aiven Console, target Aiven for Apache Kafka with the replicated clicks and purchases topics

+.. _tutorial_kafka_migration_replication_flow_lag:

 Monitor the MirrorMaker 2 replication flow lag
 ''''''''''''''''''''''''''''''''''''''''''''''''

-After starting the replication flow, MirrorMaker 2 will start moving data between the source and target Kafka clusters.
+After starting the replication flow, MirrorMaker 2 will start moving data between the source and target Kafka clusters in asynchronous mode.
 To measure how the replication is performing you might want to check the replication lag: the delay in synchronization between the source and target Apache Kafka cluster.
 Once the lag metric is `0`, the two Apache Kafka clusters are in sync.

 You can review how to create services integrations here.